 I’ve spent 10+ years teaching third grade, so I’ve accumulated a lot of resources and ideas.
-This blog post shares some of my favorite tips, articles, and resources.
+This blog post shares some of my favorite tips, articles, and resources for understanding what 3rd graders should know AND how to get them there.
 It’s definitely one of my favorite grades to teach, because the kids are still sweet but they’re also independent.
 At this age, they still love to learn!

 Classroom Set Up

 If you’re a new(er) teacher, you can feel pressured to go out and create a designer classroom.
 That’s not necessary.
 At all.

 The priority should be organizing, not decorating, your classroom.
 Of course, I’m not saying that having a cute or decorated classroom is a bad thing.
 I spend more awake time in my classroom than anywhere else, so I want an environment that makes me comfortable and happy.

 But, you don’t need to go out and spend lots of money creating a Pinterest classroom.
 Make sure your room is clean, not too busy or distracting, and organized.